-- Veteran Advocate to engage, support and link to services in the community - High school outreach to inform, educate, and dispel myths about mental illness, and encourage students to consider public sector careers in behavioral health. - Establishment online and print materials describing signs and symptoms of mental illness to provide awareness, education and direction for consumers, community partners and family members. - Parent education and support, through such efforts such as Triple P, and our culture specific program curriculums "Cara y Corazón", "Jóven Noble" and "Xinachtli". - Community presentations at non-profit agencies, NAMI, local high schools, community colleges and universities. - Coordination of services with county primary care clinics. - Sheriff and Police Liaisons.
+- Veteran Advocate to engage, support and link to services in the community - High school outreach to inform, educate, and dispel myths about mental illness, and encourage students to consider public sector careers in behavioral health. - Establishment online and print materials describing signs and symptoms of mental illness to provide awareness, education and direction for consumers, community partners and family members. - Community presentations at non-profit agencies, NAMI, local high schools, community colleges and universities. - Coordination of services with county primary care clinics. - Sheriff and Police Liaisons.
 Mental Health clinicians respond with law enforcement to assess mental health issues and engage individuals in services.
-Currently we are partnered with the Santa Cruz Police Department, the County of Santa Cruz Sheriff Department, and the Watsonville Police Department. - Local school district presentations to address topics, such as:
+Currently we are partnered with the Santa Cruz Police Department, the County of Santa Cruz Sheriff Department, and the Watsonville Police Department. - Local school district presentations